anagha-google/cloud-composer-setup-foundations/README.md

 ### 1.0.
 Module 1: Public Cloud Composer 2 setup

 This module covers the below.
+The module is standalone and is available in [here](https://github.com/anagha-google/composer2-basic-orchestration).<br>
+If you need to start with a secure Cloud Composer 2 cluster, skip to section 2, below.

 | # | Sub-Modules |
 | -- | :--- |